GGC-DSA/GHS-Data-Collection/docs/website.md

 ## Please follow this link for the [website](https://sites.google.com/view/ghsdatacollection-com/home)

-## Please follow this link for the Submition Form Website:[Wesbite](https://ghsdatacollection.neocities.org/)
+## Please follow this link for the Submition Form Website: [Wesbite](https://ghsdatacollection.neocities.org/)